adaptdk/react_boilerplate/README.md

 # 💡 What is it?

 React Boilerplate aims to extends [Create React App](https://github.com/facebook/create-react-app) with custom webpack config using [react-app-rewired](https://github.com/timarney/react-app-rewired), and adding modules we use for every project.
+We highly recommend that use one of the two packages including [TypeScript](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html), to make a better product.

 Check out [Create React App](https://github.com/facebook/create-react-app) for more documentation.